Protean Compiler: An Agile Framework to Drive Fine-grain Phase Ordering: Proposed Framework

 \subsection{IR2Score Model}

-As discussed earlier under Section \ref{sec:proposed}, IR2Score receives as input the features of the IR and produces as output the predicted speedup as the Cost (score) for the given the sub-program. \begin{assumption} Let's denote the transformation applied to code as a result of optimization pass $x$ as $f_x$ where $x$.
+As discussed earlier under Section \ref{sec:proposed}, IR2Score receives as input the features of the IR and produces as output the predicted speedup as the Cost (score) for the given sub-program. \begin{assumption} Let's denote the transformation applied to code as a result of optimization pass $x$ as $f_x$.
 The result of optimizing source code $S$ using a set of optimization passes $o=\{a, b, c, d, e, ...\}$ at once, is equivalent to applying the optimization passes one by one to the optimized code as a result of the previous optimization pass, such that:

-where $o[i]$ denotes optimization pass at order $i$. \end{assumption} According to the Assumption~\ref{assum_det}, we can say that there exists a relation between features of a code optimized using all passes in $o$ and features of a code optimized using passes in earlier orders of $o$.
+where $o[i]$ denotes optimization pass at order $i$. \end{assumption} According to Assumption~\ref{assum_det}, we can say that there exists a relation between features of a code optimized using all passes in $o$ and features of a code optimized using passes in earlier orders of $o$.
 To leverage this relation, we represent the input data in our IR2Score model as illustrated in Figure~\ref{fig:ir2score_cnn}.
 We use a Transformer model structure to learn the sequential relations discussed in Assumption~\ref{assum_det}, as it provides an intuitive architecture for the given problem.
-This gives us a higher accuracy and lower validation loss values compared with an MLP-like shape (fully-connected Neural Net (NN)), a Convolutional Neural Net (CNN), or an LSTM-like shape, as it leverages the feature map and preserves the history of the current IR by keeping its previous state's features in the learning process.
+This gives us a higher accuracy and lower validation loss values compared with an MLP-like shape (fully-connected Neural Net (NN)), a Convolutional Neural Net (CNN), or an LSTM-like shape, as it leverages the feature map and preserves the history of the current IR by keeping its previous state's features in the learning process \taco{and we use this proxy for choosing the design.
+IR2Score receives as input the features from the LLVM IR at the current state and outputs the predicted speedup with respect to the baseline, i.e., -O3.
+Because of its Transformer-like design, it can also receive sequential feature states together with the current state as well, but this would be optional and, upon availability.
+As shown at Footnote \ref{fn:exhaustive}, the phase ordering space becomes enormously large when we take into account the number of functions-module-application-recipe pairs by means of an exhaustive permutation; therefore, it shows how challenging it is to generate quality labeled data for performance optimization purposes.}